 Scheduled or charter buses may be used.

 Travel Awards and Frequent Flyer Mileage

-Because the cost of record-keeping outweighs any monetary benefit, the university will not recapture airline bonuses awarded employees for frequent flyer miles.
-Frequent flyer bonuses may be used by employees as they choose unless the terms of a grant or contract require otherwise.
+Because the cost of record-keeping outweighs any monetary benefit, the university does not require employees to utilize airline bonuses and/or frequent flyer miles earned from university-paid travel for university purposes.
+Frequent flyer bonuses may be used by employees as they choose unless the terms of a grant or contract used to pay for the travel require otherwise.
 The university will not reimburse or trade tickets purchased using frequent flyer miles.

 Payment in Lieu of Air Travel (Driving out of state)

 Common carriers (e.g., airlines, railroads) are usually preferred for out-of-state travel.
-An employee may choose to travel by private vehicle instead.
-In such a case, the traveler may be reimbursed for ground transportation expenses, including standard mileage, parking, and tolls, up to the cost that would have been incurred had s/he traveled by common carrier.
+A traveler may choose to travel by private vehicle instead.
+In such a case, the traveler may be reimbursed for ground transportation expenses, including standard mileage, parking, and tolls, up to the cost that would have been incurred had they traveled by common carrier.

 The following costs associated with air travel can be used as a basis for comparison:

 - The cost of round-trip commercial air fare that would have been incurred.
-A Concur booking tool quote should be obtained prior to the travel dates.
+A quote from the university’s managed travel software system should be obtained prior to the travel dates.